observer-pro/observer_back/README.md

 - `signal`: Allows students to send signals to the teacher indicating their current status (e.g., inaction, in progress, help needed, ready).
 - `steps/all`: Sends tasks to all students.
+- `steps/status/to_mentor`: Sends statuses about tasks from a student to a teacher.
+- `steps/status/to_client`: Sends statuses about the acceptance of tasks by the teacher.
 - `steps/import`: Imports task data from a Notion document by URL.
 - `steps/table`: Retrieves data with the results of all students.
 - `exercise`: Distributes the task content from the teacher to all students in the